Robert Maguire (architect)

-Robert "Bob" Alfred Maguire (1931–2019) was an influential British modernist architect and leading thinker in the British liturgical architectural movement of the Church of England.
+Robert Alfred Maguire (1931–2019) was an influential British modernist architect and leading thinker in the British liturgical architectural movement of the Church of England.
 Maguire's St Paul's Church at Bow Common was voted the best church of the 20th century in the United Kingdom.

 Early and personal life

 Robert (Bob) Maguire was born in Paddington, London, on 6 June 1931.
 He was the son of Arthur Maguire, a furniture maker and his wife Rose, a shop worker.

 He attended Droop Street Board School and won an LCC scholarship to attend Bancroft's School, Woodford Green.
 There he learnt woodwork from a Bauhaus-oriented master, and built on the woodworking skills learnt from his father.

 At the age of 16, Maguire began working for the church architect Laurence King, who recommended he attend the Architectural Association School of Architecture.
 Maguire was able to do so by winning a Leverhulme scholarship.
 While studying at the AA he was awarded the Howard Colls Travelling Studentship for his first-year portfolio.

 In 1955, Maguire married Robina Lake with whom he had four daughters (Susan, Rebecca, Joanna and Martha).
 They divorced in 1978.
 In 1982, he married Alison Williams with whom he shared two stepsons (Edward and Matthew).